wistia/wistia-open-docs/_posts/oauth2.md

 3. Include it in the "Authorization" request header as `Bearer %s`, where `%s` is the token.

-When using the Upload API, only the first two methods (that is, via query params) are supported.
+Once the Upload API works with OAuth2, the Upload API will only support the first two methods.
+That is, via the `access_token` or `bearer_token` query params.

 ## Use the Refresh Token to renew your Access Token